PariketPasari/Purchase-Intent-Prediction-for-E-commerce./README.md

 - Higher precision and recall rates, with an f1-score of 94% for buyers.

 ## Final Outcome
-Logistic Regression, optimized through hyperparameter tuning, demonstrated proficiency in predicting potential buyers.
-With an accuracy of 89%, improved recall, and an enhanced f1-score, the model achieved a balanced trade-off between precision and recall.
+During this predictive modeling phase, we employed Logistic Regression to forecast potential Buyers within the Online Retail Dataset.
+The initial model displayed proficiency in recognizing Non-Buyers, but encountered difficulties accurately classifying the True class (Buyers) due to class imbalance.
+Through subsequent hyperparameter tuning using GridSearchCV, we improved the model, achieving a better balance between precision and recall.
+Optimized for the f1-score, the tuned model demonstrated an accuracy of 89% on the test set, with notable enhancements in recall and f1-score.
+These improvements indicate an enhanced ability to distinguish potential Buyers from Non-Buyers, as evidenced by the following metrics:

 ### Key Findings:
 1. **Impact of Bounce Rates on Revenue:**